crystal-lang/crystal-website/_pages/install.md

 ## Linux

 Many Linux distribution have Crystal available in their system packages.
-It might be some older version though.
+It might not have the most recent version though.
 Third party package managers can be more up to date.

-DEB and RPM packages of the most recent release are available in our own package repository.
+DEB and RPM packages of the most recent release are available in our own package repository and we provide an installer script for convenience.

 {% include pages/install/section.html os="Linux" %}

 ## MacOS

+The Crystal project provides universal archives for MacOS that work on both, Apple Silicon and Intel.

+The most popular installation method is via Homebrew.

 {% include pages/install/section.html os="MacOS" %}